AUTOMOTIVE AND BICYCLE MILESTONES

 Legislation was passed in 1921 to make the highway plan authorized by the Babcock Amendment of 1920 possible.
 This legislation required the commissioner of highways to carry out the provisions of the trunk highway amendment.
 The mandate for the Department was to acquire right of way, locate, construct, reconstruct, improve and maintain the trunk highways, let necessary contracts, buy needed material and equipment, and expend necessary funds.
 The same legislation authorized the commissioner to appoint two assistant commissioners, one of whom was to be an experienced highway engineer.
 The commissioner was also authorized to employ skilled and unskilled employees as needed.

-There were 332,625 registered vehicles in Minnesota.
+There were 332,625 registered vehicles in Minnesota in 1921.

 The 1921 Federal-Aid Highway Act first created the notion of a national highway system.